Amber Waves Again

 He credits Heather Darby for what happened next.
 “There were a lot of good intentions, but we were bumbling around in the dark until she got the farmers and bakers together,” he says, “and soon we saw dramatic improvements in quality.”
 Local farm tours, a trip to Denmark, visits with millers and agronomists in Quebec, and other education spearheaded by Darby helped farmers to understand better the subtle issues that determine wheat quality, including harvest timing, drying techniques and variety selection.
 The result: flours with higher falling numbers and better protein levels.

-In autumn 2009, Randy George bought batches of flour from Nitty Gritty Grains, in Charlotte, and from Gleason Grains, in Bridport, that were “greatly improved,” he says, “really excellent,” and he began “making bread that is beyond my wildest dreams of what we could do with an indigenous Vermont bread.”
+In the fall of 2009, Randy George bought batches of flour from Nitty Gritty Grains, in Charlotte, Vt., and from Gleason Grains, in Bridport, Vt., that were “greatly improved,” he says, “really excellent,” and he began “making bread that is beyond my wildest dreams of what we could do with an indigenous Vermont bread.”

-Soon, Red Hen was selling a hundred loaves a day of their new Cyrus Pringle bread – in honor of UVM’s 19th-Century botanist and wheat breeder, which used 100 percent Vermont wheat.
+Soon, Red Hen was selling a hundred loaves a day of their new Cyrus Pringle bread -- using one hundred percent Vermont wheat -- in honor of UVM’s nineteenth-century botanist and wheat breeder.

 Improving on Pringle’s

-Last June, on a tour of research plots that she runs with Ben Gleason at Gleason Grains, Darby described her goal of bringing some of Pringle’s genius back to life.
+Last June, on a tour of research plots she is running with Ben Gleason at Gleason Grains, Darby described her goal of bringing some of Pringle’s genius back to life.

 And, at Borderview Farm, Darby would like to do the same with winter wheat: find the best varieties available and, eventually, breed them together to make new wheat stock that will do well in Vermont.
 But part of the challenge is that each year is different, and 2011 has been tough.